feelingundefeated/node-docker-ecr-ecs-tf-github-actions/README.md

 However, if you try to deploy this, you will get the following error:

-Network Configuration must be provided when networkMode 'awsvpc' is specified
+Network Configuration must be provided when networkMode 'awsvpc' is specified.

 we need to create reference resources to the default VPC and subnets so that they can be referenced by our other resources.

-Next, adjust your service to reference the default subnets
+Next, adjust your service to reference the default subnets.

 Once deployed, click on your cluster, and you should then see your service.